hyebin26/react_stockgame/README.md

 ## Stock Game

-1. fix error => mainPerBtn not working and mainBuyBtn not working
-2. add changeCurrentHasStocks in main.js
+1. add per in mainStockItemList.jsx

 ### next to do